Mavendotfun/Maven/README.md

 }

 ```
-## Contributing & Development
-See CONTRIBUTING.md for information on how to setup a development environment and contribute to Maven.

 ## Licenses & Trademarks
 - Python Library: MIT License
 - Python REST Server/API: MIT License
 - The Maven names and logos are trademarks of Maven Laboratories Inc.
--

 Copyright 2025 - Maven Laboratories Inc.